This article was written by Jack Zerby

 Yale Daily News, October 27, 1999.

-Giamatti Research Center, National Baseball Hall of Fame and Museum, Cooperstown, NY, Excerpts from Johnny Broaca file; Acknowledgment: Gabriel Schechter, SABR.
+Giamatti Research Center, National Baseball Hall of Fame and Museum, Cooperstown, New York, Excerpts from Johnny Broaca file; Acknowledgment: Gabriel Schechter, SABR.

-Yale University Alumni Records Archives, New Haven, CT.
+Yale University Alumni Records Archives, New Haven, Connecticut.

-Yale University Athletic Department – Sports Publicity, New Haven, CT; Acknowledgment: Sam Rubin.
+Yale University Athletic Department – Sports Publicity, New Haven, Connecticut; Acknowledgment: Sam Rubin.

 Author’s telephone interview with Madeline Varitimos, August 7, 2013.